 Instagram can make you sad because you don’t have what they have.
-‘They’ here meaning Instagram influencers.
+‘They’ here means Instagram influencers.
 If you stay calm, Instagram can actually help you create the best home ever or at least see the newest trends around.

-- As with Pinterest, use keywords (on Insta, they are called hashtags #) with your needs in mind so #scandinavian #homedecor #bluebedroom etc.
+- As with Pinterest, use keywords (on Insta, they are called hashtags #) with your needs in mind so #scandinavian #homedecor #bluebedroom, etc.

 - Save photos to your folder.
 Later on, when you go through them, you can easily see what you like, and what style you are really after.

 It’s just so efficient and easy.
-Also, I love how, with Google docs, you can google (how funny!) a special spreadsheet for project budgeting etc. Definitely worth trying when you need a lot of information under one umbrella.
+Also, I love how, with Google Docs, you can google (how funny!) a special spreadsheet for project budgeting, etc. Definitely worth trying when you need a lot of information under one umbrella.

 A brilliant tool where you can store ideas and links to websites.
 Again, you can name boards after a particular room or design ideas.
 I love using Trello for shopping lists as I can see both the picture and the link.
 As with the others, you can easily share the Trello board with your partner.
 Oh, and you can add a date to each card (part of the board) so your idea will become a real plan.